sepich/prometheus-ecs-sd/Readme.md

         action: labeldrop
 ```

-Minimal IAM policy for discoverer:
+Minimal IAM policy for the discoverer:
 ```json
 {
   "Version": "2012-10-17",